flancer32/teq-ant-auth/README.md

 |CAUTION: TeqFW is an unstable project w/o backward compatibility.
 Use it at your own risk.|
 |---|

+Common authentication of the users in Tequila Framework (`ant` package).

+Contains:

+* Users registry of the current host.
+* Users passwords.
+* The public keys of the users.
+* The session registry.
-Use WebAuthn API in TeqFW to authenticate users.
+* WebAuthn API credentials to authenticate users.

 Depends on `@teqfw/web-api`.